Nhim0701/demo-docs/docs/UI Sketch/UISketch_SeatManagement/index.md

 3. Click on 【Table】 model
      Display table setting form

-4.【Table setting】
+4. 【Table setting】
-     .
-Choose the direction of the table
+     - Choose the direction of the table
-     .
-Choose employee
+     - Choose employee
-     .
-Add employee from table
+     - Add employee from table
-     .
-Delete employee from table
+     - Delete employee from table
-     .
-Select seat position of employee
+     - Select seat position of employee